haritha-1234/haritha-1234/README.md

 ## Hi there 👋
 ## 🚀 Featured Projects
-Here are more projects of mine beyond the pinned six:
+Here are more projects of mine beyond the pinned six that are shown below:

 1. [Azure Price Predictor](https://github.com/haritha-1234/Azure_House_Price_Predictor)